kabtech/kab/bdn/sandboxdomaincontroller.md

 - Spin up virtual machine and do clean install of Windows Server 2008 R2 (or whatever Windows Server version is appropriate for your project).
 - Apply patches to get it current (often an epic test of your patience and determination).
 - Do yourself a favor: snapshot your pristine server install so you can return to this happy place
-- run `dcpromo` and follow wizard to conclusion
+- Run `dcpromo` and follow wizard to conclusion.
+Here are a few pointers:
+    - when prompted 'Choose a Deployment Configuration', select 'creat a new domain in a new forest'
+    - you will be prompted for the AD functional level of your domain and forest -- make sure to choose the level that matches the use case you are prototyping
+    - for 'Additional Domain Options', be sure to click the radio button for a DNS server
+    - there will be a confirmation dialog box to confirm you want the DNS server -- click 'Yes'
-- restart server
+- Restart server

 #### If you need a self-signed cert to bind to LDAPS

+CONTENT PENDING.
 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.

 #### Add some fake users